Suchi-BITS/ReadyTensor_Project-1/README.md

 Universal Semantic-First Adaptive RAG for FinOps Knowledge Systems Abstract

-Cloud FinOps knowledge systems require high factual grounding, domain awareness, and adaptive retrieval strategies.
-Traditional Retrieval-Augmented Generation (RAG) pipelines rely on static top-k retrieval, which often leads to irrelevant context injection or hallucinated responses.
+Traditional Retrieval-Augmented Generation (RAG) systems retrieve a fixed number of documents regardless of relevance, query complexity, or the necessity of retrieval itself.
+This often leads to irrelevant context injection, hallucinations, and poor explainability.

-This project presents a Universal Semantic-First Adaptive RAG architecture designed specifically for FinOps and Cloud Cost Intelligence.
-The system integrates semantic query rewriting, Self-RAG, Adaptive-RAG, and Corrective-RAG, combined with robust retrieval and generation evaluation metrics and explainability, while remaining LangGraph-free and production-ready.
+This project presents a Universal Semantic-First Adaptive RAG system designed for FinOps and Cloud Cost Knowledge Systems.
+The system integrates query rewriting, Self-RAG, Adaptive-RAG, and Corrective-RAG in a single pipeline.
+Retrieval and generation are governed by semantic similarity, grounding checks, and adaptive escalation, without relying on LangGraph.

-Key Contributions
+The result is a robust, explainable, production-ready RAG architecture that prioritizes semantic correctness over keyword heuristics.

+Features

-Semantic-first retrieval (cosine similarity over keyword heuristics)
+Semantic-first retrieval using cosine similarity

-Query rewriting using semantic expansion and synonym enrichment
+Intelligent query rewriting with semantic expansion

-Self-RAG, Adaptive-RAG, and Corrective-RAG in a single pipeline
+Self-RAG, Adaptive-RAG, and Corrective-RAG in one pipeline

 Automatic escalation between RAG strategies